jcur-curtis123/DS5010Final/README.md

 If I were to complete this project over again, I would start with an end in mind.
 When it comes to building this dendrogram, I was consistently adding more datasets to see if the clusters would change or shift.
 This became time consuming, and I am unsure if this method of discovery is worth utilizing an extended number of resources.

+If I were to repeat this project, I would also consider population, and distance to nearest neccessary services.
+This includes, hospitals, grocery stores, and municipal buildings.
+These factors may contribute to a low or high population, thus increasing the cost burden in counties.

 # Work Cited

 Median Household Income by County